Raffle Fundraising for Charity Golf Tournaments

 - Gift Certificates or Gift Cards: These are great secondary prizes and could include any local stores, movie theaters, or local restaurants.
 Movie passes or free pizza may be great considerations for students.
 And, don’t forget online gift cards that appeal to teens like iTunes.

 - Sports Memorabilia: Autographed items from sports celebrities and/or game tickets can be a great raffle prize.
 This is especially relevant if a sports team or booster club is hosting a raffle.

 - 50/50 or Cash Raffles: When running a 50/50 raffle, the sponsoring school or charity receives 50% of the raffle and the raffle winner receives the other 50%.
 Another option here is to award a grand prize of a certain monetary amount and secondary prizes in diminishing amounts.
 Be sure to check with your Attorney General’s office, as some states do not allow cash raffles under any circumstances.

 - Winner’s Choice Raffles: Winner’s Choice raffles are a great raffle idea, to ensure that the winner loves their prize.
 This is easy to implement with our great travel packages and can also be used for a car raffle, electronic equipment, gift certificates, and other prizes.

-One of your goals is to keep costs minimal, and this is easiest if you get several of the raffle prizes donated.
+One of your event planning goals is to keep costs minimal, and this is easiest if you get several of the raffle prizes donated.
 The best way to get donations is to start by talking to students, parents, and employees at your school or nonprofit organization.
 Individuals and local business persons may have something of value to contribute and their in-kind contributions can be considered for event sponsorship.
 After you’ve exhausted all routes for in-kind donations, purchase items to fill in the blanks.
 See Our Unique Travel Packages.